The New Biology:

 The project also contains educational research in which we will examine the effects of innovative school biology lessons taking a more holistic approach, and RE lessons on science and religion.
 This research is being undertaken through a sub-grant to the UCL Institute of Education.

 We have developed a questionnaire on attitudes to science and religion as one of the dependent variables.
 This containing a range of constructs, including personality traits, motivation in science, the value of science, the importance of science and religion to students’ lives.
-The present version is at:
+The survey can be downloaded here: